8 Menstrual Cup Hacks You Should Know

 7. Use A Pantyliner Or Period Undies At Night

 You can't know for sure what your period has in mind for you after you've turned in for the night.
 It could decide to kick in full throttle and release so that your cup might leak a little bit.
 Totally normal, so just be prepared — especially if you've been known to sleep in on a Saturday morning and wake up with not-so-white-anymore underwear.
 Combine a panty liner or pad, or period underwear, with your cup before you shut off the lights, and you're set for a long night of stain-free beauty rest.

 8. Put It Under Sunlight To Restore Color

 Menstrual cups are often a clear white/beige color when you unwrap them.
 But you're bound to run into some staining issues after you've been using that bad boy for several months.
 Don't worry — it's nothing that can't be fixed.
 Placing your cup under natural sunlight will help restore it back to its initial, happy color (and get rid of any icky smells), according to Lunette.

 As you can probably imagine, sticking it on the rooftop patio of your apartment building isn't the best idea, though.
 Rather, place it on your windowsill, on a lightly-shaded back deck, or another place where it won't be under direct sunlight for hours and hours.
 That way, there'll be less chance of it melting down into an unusable wad of silicone.

 These tips may make using and caring for a menstrual cup seem complicated, but it's not.
 Once you get into the swing of things, you'll likely wonder how you ever lived without it.
-And soon enough, you'll also be running around trying to convert women everywhere to make the switch.
+And soon enough, you'll also be running around trying to convert menstruating people everywhere to make the switch.